24

 Weather conditions

-Luckily, the weekend of 18-20 September 2009 saw Bordeaux receive 30-80 mm of rain, which fell in form of heavy but short-lived downpours.
+Luckily, the weekend of 18-20 September 2009 saw Bordeaux receive 30-80 mm of rain, which fell in the form of heavy but short-lived downpours.

-This meant that rain water just sailed quickly through vineyards on the surface and didn't really have time to wet soil so deep that it was enough to dilute grapes and cause rot.
+This meant that rain water just sailed quickly through vineyards on the surface and didn't have time to wet soil so deep that it was enough to dilute grapes and cause rot.

 There are app.
-300 wines rated - for several reasons (mainly because of tight schedule) wines like f.i.
-Calon Segur, L'Eglise Clinet, Pichon Baron, La Mondotte and Valandraud were not tasted.
+300 wines rated - for several reasons (mainly because of tight schedule), wines like f.i.
+Calon Segur, L'Eglise Clinet, Pichon Baron, La Mondotte, and Valandraud were not tasted.

 RATINGS